EasinTanvir/ai-engineer-task/README.md

 npm run migrate:verify   # confirms row/chunk counts and spot-checks metadata
 ```

-**Note:** `migrate:pdfs` chunks and embeds all 6 documents locally, which takes roughly 40 seconds to 1 minute.
+**Note:** `migrate:pdfs` chunks and embeds all 6 documents locally, which takes roughly 1 to 2 minute.
 Please be patient and don't close the terminal or kill the process while it's running.

 Expect `migrate:sheet` to report 4 accounts, 6 orders, 7 tickets, and `migrate:pdfs` to report chunks across all 6 PDFs. `migrate:verify` re-checks this automatically.